elbitapmoC/aexp-component-library-bp/README.md

 ### Summary
 #####  What I Delivered:

+- **MVP**: The most important things to start this component library, not extra features or components for no reason.
   - A reusable and testable Modal (Modal) component.
   - Well-documented Storybook examples.
   - A scalable repository foundation.
   - Start the foundation to a component library
   - Start creating tests for each component.
   - Build out naming convention, weigh options (BEM, Atomic, Utility-first etc.)
   - Implement accessibility features.
 - Utilize Biome for linting and formatting, replacing ESLint + Prettier.

 ---